Enveloped, spherical. Diameter from 60 to 300 nm.

 Both segments are ambisense.
 The viral RNA dependent RNA polymerase (L) binds to a promoter on each encapsidated segment, and transcribes a messager RNA.
 Transcription is terminated by a strong hairpin sequence at the end of each gene. mRNAs are capped, probably by L protein during synthesis.

-- Virus attaches to host receptors though GP glycoprotein and is endocytosed into vesicles in the host cell.
+- Virus attaches to host receptors though GP glycoprotein and is endocytosed into vesicles in the host cell by apoptotic mimicry.

 - Fusion of virus membrane with the vesicle membrane; ribonucleocapsid is released in the cytoplasm.